 Your trip to the world of contemporary art will start before you enter the art center.
-Around the closest bus stop, if something looks too unusual, there is a high chance it is one of the art center’s exhibits.
+If something looks too unusual around the closest bus stop, there is a high chance it is one of the art center’s exhibits!

 Exploring Towada Art Center